A CV for internships that’ll get you into the interview. Write your internship CV fast, with expert hints, 25+ writing tips & good and bad examples.

 5. Skills Section

-Finally, the skills CV section, the last of the must-include areas.
+Finally, the skills CV section, the last of the must-include CV areas.
+Add 5-10 relevant CV skills, along with a level of proficiency for each if you so choose.

 Here are the best types of skills to put on CVs: